Feynman64/Datascience/README.md

 # Datascience
-My repo for all my datscience projects
+My repo for all my datascience projects